Pearl Beach, New South Wales: Community groups

 A volunteer firefighting brigade under the NSW Rural Fire Service, formed in 1953.
 The Station is located at 39 Emerald Avenue.

 Community events

 Since 2006, Opera in the Arboretum has been performed annually in March in the Crommelin Native Arboretum.
 The event is organised by the Rotary Club of Woy Woy and features performances by leading Australian opera identities.
 All proceeds are given to charities and Rotary projects.

+In 2026, Pearl Beach played host to Australia's first ever festival of porridge: the Pearly Spurtle porridge competition.
+The event was held at Pearl Beach Memorial Community Hall with a total of 18 contestants participating in the porridge making competition; with the winner former cafe owner Robert Reid set to represent Australia in the 2027 Golden Spurtle World Porridge Making Championships in Carrbridge, Scotland.